-- Never deposit cheques from an “employer” who asks that you deposit the cheque and return all or a portion of payment back to them.
+- Never deposit cheques from an “employer” who asks that you deposit the cheque and return all or a portion of the payment back to them.

 - Be aware of job ads that promise substantial salaries for seemingly minimal work.

-- Exercise caution when applying for jobs with limited or vague job descriptions, or if you are offered a job without needing a resume or interview.
+- Exercise caution when applying for jobs with limited or vague job descriptions, or if you are offered a job without needing a resumé or interview.

 - Do your research!
 Check to see if the company has an online presence and professional email address.
 Look for spelling errors in email addresses, contact names, phone numbers, etc.

-- If you suspect a job posting is fraudulent, notify career development as soon as possible with the job title and ID.
+- If you suspect a job posting is fraudulent, notify Career Development as soon as possible with the job title and ID.

 Jobs posted on the My MUNLife site are not owned by Career Development at Memorial University.
 Each employer is responsible for the interviewing, selecting and hiring of their potential employees.
 Students and Alumni are responsible for contacting the employer through the method indicated on the job posting.
-While Career Development does monitor the job postings, and reserves the right to not post a position, we encourage students and alumni to use their own discretion when applying to positions.
-These practices are in accordance to the guidelines set by Canadian Associations of Career Educators and Employers (CACEE).
+While Career Development does monitor the job postings and reserves the right to not post a position, we encourage students and alumni to use their own discretion when applying to positions.
+These practices are in accordance with the guidelines set by the Canadian Associations of Career Educators and Employers (CACEE).

-Please be aware that we CANNOT guarantee that all jobs in this module are legitimate (ie. not a scam).
-Under no circumstances should you ever be required to receive cheques from an employer that asks you to cash and return any portion to them; these are ALWAYS scams and should be reported immediately to Career Development or the Canadian Anti-Fraud Centre, and\or the Royal Newfoundland Constabulary at (709) 729-8000.
+Please be aware that we CANNOT guarantee that all jobs in this module are legitimate (i.e., not a scam).
+Under no circumstances should you ever be required to receive cheques from an employer that asks you to cash and return any portion to them; these are ALWAYS scams and should be reported immediately to Career Development or the Canadian Anti-Fraud Centre, and/or the Royal Newfoundland Constabulary at (709) 729-8000.